 The attachments like power chains or coil springs provide force through the bracket to your teeth.
 This helps move teeth in the desired position.

-- The power chain is an elastic band that placed to the brackets where gaps are present.
+- The power chain is an elastic band that is placed on the brackets where gaps are present.
 Because of the elastic property, it puts pressure on teeth which helps close the gaps.

 - On the other hand, coil springs also help fix the gaps using their spring property.
 However, you should take care of the springs to prevent damage.